JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 The ice cream icing was a bit melted, but the main core of the ice cream cake was still solid so it was not a complete loss.
 But Howie clearly wasn’t that happy about what just happened.

-“Here,” I said as I handled him his gift: The pack of remaining trick candles.
-His face was a bit red and there were some tears near his eyes from getting upset about the candles, but he wiped them away and became focused on the candles.
+“Here,” I said as I walked over and handled him his gift: The pack of remaining trick candles.
+His face was a bit red and there were some tears near his eyes from getting upset about the trick candles, but he wiped them away and became focused on the candles once I gave them to him.

 “Where did you get them?” he asked.
 “Cameo,” I said.
 “Sorry about the cake I said.”